-Played in Britain is the result of collaboration between English Heritage, Malavan Media and some of the country's leading experts on sporting heritage.
+Played in Britain is the result of collaboration between Historic England, Malavan Media and some of the country's leading experts on sporting heritage.

 Our mission is to chart the incredibly rich sporting heritage of the nation, bearing in mind at all times the words of Joseph Strutt, author of The Sports and Pastimes of the People of England (first published in 1801):

 In order to form a just estimation of the character of any particular people, it is absolutely necessary to investigate the Sports and Pastimes most generally prevalent among them.

 Like most nations, we British are quick to trumpet our contribution to world culture: Chaucer, Shakespeare, parliamentary democracy, afternoon tea, the Beatles, and not least, the English language.
 But the British also spread around the world our love of organised sport.

 British sportsmen and women invented, codified and exported a surprising number of the sports played at international level today.
 Those we didn't actually invent, we often honed for mass consumption and enjoyment.
 The list is impressive: football, rugby (league and union), cricket, tennis (real and lawn), hockey, billiards and snooker, bowls (flat and crown green), fives (Eton, Winchester and Rugby), badminton, water polo, golf, squash...

 Johan Huizinga wrote in Homo Ludens (1938) that 'only the English have a word for 'fun'.
 Played in Britain celebrates that spirit - the 'taking part' more than the winning (naturally) - by scouring the nation for sports-related architectural gems, sporting landscapes and waterscapes, relics and curios of a sporting persuasion.